Jump to:

 • Acute RF is the result of respiratory muscle weakness that leads to impaired cough, decreased VC, atelectasis, decreased lung compliances, increased work of breathing and respiratory fatigue.

-• Focus is on respiratory support and treating any reversible causes such as respiratory infection and/or the underlying cause such as with GBS.
+• Focus is on respiratory support and treating any reversible causes (e.g. respiratory infection, GBS).

-• In SCI, there may be partial recovery of respiratory muscle performance attributed to spontaneous recovery of diaphragm innervation, reflex activity of intercostal muscles, and enhanced performance of accessory muscles of the neck.
+• In patients with SCI there may be partial recovery of respiratory muscle performance.
+This recovery can be attributed to spontaneous recovery of diaphragm innervation, reflex activity of intercostal muscles and enhanced performance of accessory muscles of the neck.

-• In insidious progression such as ALS, the recovery of respiratory function depends on reversal of the inciting cause such as pneumonia and initiating preventative strategies.
+• In patients with more insidious progression of respiratory weakness (e.g. ALS), the recovery of respiratory function depends on the reversal of the inciting cause (e.g. treating pneumonia) and also initiating preventative strategies.

 • Pulmonary function may be altered by age, time since injury, underlying pulmonary health, obesity, and maximal inspiratory pressure.

-• Some individuals may experience late onset ventilatory failure as a result of chronic alveolar hypoventilation.
+• Some individuals may experience late onset ventilatory failure due to chronic alveolar hypoventilation.

 • Possible etiologies: disease progression, cervical myelopathy, post traumatic syringomyelia, progressive scoliosis or kyphosis, sleep apnea, age-related loss of diaphragm motor neurons.

-• Diseases of the respiratory system are the leading cause of morbidity, mortality, and hospitalization among patients progressing to a chronic level of respiratory dysfunction.
-This is particularly associated with those with bulbar symptoms.
+• Diseases of the respiratory system are the leading cause of morbidity, mortality, and hospitalization among patients with chronic respiratory dysfunction.
+This is particularly common in patients with associated bulbar symptoms (e.g. slowed/weak speech, coughing/choking while swallowing, vocal cord spasms).

 Specific secondary or associated conditions and complications